 Students will be given the opportunity to nominate themselves for election as a year representative and work with staff and fellow students to improve the student learning experience - identifying and discussing issues which affect their modules/programme and helping to come up with solutions.
-One representative from each year will be voted in by the students.
+One/two representative/s from each year will be voted in by the students.

-An online SSLC meeting (using Adobe Connect) will take place once per year approximately 3-4 weeks prior to the Board of Studies.
-A ratio of two staff members for each student representative will be present at each meeting.

-A formal agenda will be issued and the student representatives will gather any concerns or issues to raise at each meeting.
+An online SSLC meeting will take place once per semester approximately 3-4 weeks prior to the Board of Studies.
+A formal agenda will be issued and the student representatives will gather any issues or ideas to raise at each meeting.
 Minutes will be taken and circulated for discussion at the next Board of Studies.